 ‘You cannot leave.
 You must stay here.
 We are a democratic society.
 We voted, and you must abide by our vote’ Declared the mob leader.

 ‘We simply want to go and leave you to your life, and you can leave us to live ours.
 ‘Said the young woman in the small group trying to leave.

 ‘That is not how democracy works! we vote, and the popular majority is right.’
 Yelled an angry old man from the ranks of the mob.

 ‘Democracy!
 Democracy!
 Democracy!’ the mob began to chant.

-The small group of those wanting to leave quickly backed up, outnumbered and unarmed they were no match for this big mass of angry people.
-So they began to run, leaving most of their belongings behind.
+The small group of those wanting to leave quickly backed up, outnumbered and unarmed they were no match for the big mass of angry people.
+They began to run, leaving most of their belongings behind.
 Scared and in dire danger the small group ran into the night, chased away by the mob.
-Eventually the mob stopped chasing them but only after it had caught a few and had taken nearly all of the groups possessions.
+Eventually the mob stopped chasing them but only after it had caught a few and had taken nearly all of the group’s possessions.

 Those caught were dragged to the Village square.
 By now some council officials had joined the mob.
 They were there in solidarity they had said, supporting the democratic process.
 Other officials watched on condemning such violence but all the while they did nothing.